ast-fortiss-tum/S-Eye/README.md

 ### Datasets & Simulator

 Driving datasets, self-driving car models, and simulator have a combined size of several GBs.
-We will share them on demand.
+All the Datasets can be found here: https://drive.google.com/drive/folders/18Bya6gTL_3H0UM0QG89TxCRRDfE9RiPf?usp=sharing

 ### Mutants